There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 You will also need to get the Range Officer to record your participation in the back of you Introduction to Handguns booklet as received on the Introduction to Handguns course.

-- Completion of this book is vital to documenting your progress as a new shooter and forms part of your membership acceptance requirements!
+- Completion of these books are vital to documenting your progress as a new shooter and forms part of your membership acceptance requirements!

 Monday and Friday nights are the best nights to do these NORI shoots, but you can do them on other nights, subject to existing members having priority over range access.

-Please remember to introduce your self to the Range Officer on duty and explain that you would like to complete a NORI shoot.
+Please remember to introduce yourself to the Range Officer on duty and explain that you would like to complete a NORI shoot and your competencies on arrival.

 You can download a copy of the NORI form here: Notification of Receiving Instruction Form and we recommend you pre complete all your details to save time on the range.